Original pub: 11/21/2015 (2.0 11/22/2015)

 Again for this scenario, increased credit would be created out of thin air (no savings required).
 But we now have a problem in that this is a closed economy.
 Where is the labor to come from?
 The net maker has to hire fisherman away the fishing industry.
 Here we seem to be at risk of admitting defeat to the saving=investment (S=I) theorists, since in a roundabout way, we will have to catch less fish (fishermen diverted to net making).
 Could the so called Swedish School ultimately be right in their perception of forced savings in the form of less fish on the market having to bid up wages to hire away or keep fishermen as investment in the net industry expands requiring more labor?
 This is the million dollar question.

 So how can we save our model?
 Let’s expand the realism of the model to include many industrial sectors, each which are increasing productivity at a steady pace and thus reducing labor content of their output.
 In such a world, there will always be short term unemployment due to a steady pace of productivity gains.
 As argued in “Just Measures” economic growth built on a labor theory of value and a necessarily rigid wage structures (anathema to mainstream thought) makes such unemployment inevitable (turning economic theory on its head).
 Therefore, I do not feel it is a stretch to assume these workers can be moved to a capital sectors which are growing in terms of needed labor without any real impact on the wage rate.
+In simple terms, the unemployed fisherman become the net makers in the long run.

 The S=I myth goes back to ideas of the classical school when gold was king.
 But even then, businessmen used their own IOUs to circumvent the bankers and limited gold stocks.
 The consequences of this line of thought ripple through nearly all schools of economics: For example, the traditional Keynesian notion of government intervention to stimulate investment in order to compensate for perceived “unstable” investment behavior of industry (Keynesians treated consumer saving as stable–the reverse of any recession I’ve lived through).
 If there is no relation between S and I, the entire intellectual edifice becomes a moot point.
 Adjustments based on interest rates are irrelevant.
 Even if we give the Keynesians the benefit of the doubt, the core logic is unfortunately still deficient in my view.
 It is the consumers who pull back on spending in a highly complex way which drive recessions.
 One individual may buy less books, while another abstains from movies for example.
 Since a nation’s investment level is determined by 200 years of industrial advancements, there is no room for government driven investment in the private sector to make up for 150 million unique shifts in consumption behavior.
 For example, the automotive sector is minimized already in terms of needed labor due to the state of the art of technology.
 If buyers abstain from car purchases, government cannot undo the technology structure willy nilly by investing in it so to speak.
 Government can of course build a few new roads and bridges, but depending on the magnitude of a recession, this amounts to a drop in the bucket and a lot of wishful thinking.
 The flip side of the S=I coin is the neoclassical view that interest rates and infinitely and instantly flexible prices/wages will restore the S=I gap which has opened up in a recession.
 But has I have attempt to show here, S=I is myth to begin with.
 Again the model falls.